abcxyz/abc/README.md

   `--input-file=some-inputs.yaml --input-file=more-inputs.yaml`.
 When there are
   multiple input files, they must not have any overlapping keys.

+- `--git-protocol=[https|ssh]`: controls the protocol to use when connecting to a remote git repository.
+The default is to use https, but you may want to use ssh if you want to authenticate using SSH keys.
+You can also set the environment variable `ABC_GIT_PROTOCOL=ssh` if you don't want to type this flag for every abc command.
 - `--force-overwrite`: normally, the template rendering operation will abort if the template would output a file at a location that already exists on the filesystem.
 This flag allows it to continue.